Among the world's fastest Digital Twinning Platform for the Built Environment

 Meet your SDG goals and capitalize on your ESG assets

 ENGAGE WITH YOUR PROJECTS DIGITALLY

-Building sustainable built-environments
+Building sustainable zero carbon infrastructure and built-environments

 Built on the 'cloud', the digital twilling platform Fabric® ingests and organises spatial, geometric, geographic, temporal, instrumented, regulatory, weather, demographic and variety of other data in an unique unified data model of the whole built environment - allowing you to make informed decisions about your assets and the performance of the built environment as a whole, enabling scenario based planning models with “what-if” scenarios.

 All of these, for better planning and management of buildings and infrastructure assets - making them green, smart,connect and with high performance.

 Integration with Urbanetic's tokenization platform, TokenFab will allow the real-world digital models to be translated to and represented as ESG rated digital assets for financing and investments.